Tattoo Engineering

 Tattoo Removal Sessions Estimator

 Estimate how many laser tattoo removal sessions you need.
-Uses the Kirby-Desai scoring model across 6 clinical factors: skin type, location, ink colour, density, scarring, and cover-up status.
+Uses the Kirby-Desai model: skin type, location, ink colour, density, scarring, cover-up.

 Professional Context